saltzmanjoelh/mocking/README.md

 }
 ```

 The `fileExists` function simply uses the  `@Mock` [property wrapper](Sources/Mocking/Mocks/Mock.swift) to perform an action and load a value.
 The property wrapper stores it's initial closure as the `defaultValueLoader`.
 Later, you can set it to use a custom closure.
 Typically, I create a new instance of the `MockFileManager` for every test so that I don't have to reset the custom closure back to default when I'm done.
-However, since the mock stores the original closure as default, you can simply call `fileManager.fileExists = fileManager.$fileExists.defaultValueLoader` to reset it back to default.
+However, since the mock stores the original closure as default, you can simply call `fileManager.$fileExists.resetLoader()` to reset it back to default.

 The dollar sign syntax calls the `projectedValue` property of the mock which simply returns itself.
 This gives you direct access to it's usage property `fileManager.$fileExists.usage` if you need it.